vdsm/virtual-dsm/readme.md

   * ### How do I create a growable disk?

-    By default, the entire disk space is reserved in advance.
+    By default, the entire capacity of the disk is reserved in advance.
 To create a growable disk that only allocates space that is actually used, add the following environment variable:

     ```yaml
     environment: